Share this Article

-Last month, Donald Trump Jr., the eldest child of the Republican presidential nominee, posted a meme to Twitter in which he compared Syrian refugees to candy.
+In September, Donald Trump Jr., the eldest child of the then-Republican presidential nominee, posted a meme to Twitter in which he compared Syrian refugees to candy.

 “If I had a bowl of skittles and I told you just three would kill you.
 Would you take a handful?
 That’s our Syrian refugee problem,” the meme reads.